Skip to main content

 Region: Mountain regions

-Traditional sheep cheese spread mixed with butter, paprika, and spices.
-Perfect with fresh bread.
+Sheep cheese spread worked together with butter, paprika, and spices.
+Eaten on fresh bread.

 Allergens: